Consistency of the mean and the principal components of spatially distributed functional data: Inconsistent empirical functional principal components

-We illustrate Proposition \ref{pr:dep_inc} with an example that complements Example \ref{ex:xi} and Proposition \ref{p:example} in a sense that in Proposition \ref{p:example} the functional model was complex, but the spatial distribution of the $\bs_k$ simple.
-In Example \ref{ex:gauss2}, we allow a general Type A distribution, but consider the simple model \refeq{X-ex}.
+We illustrate Proposition \ref{pr:dep_inc} with a further example that complements Proposition~\ref{p:example} in a sense that in Proposition~\ref{p:example} the functional model was complex, but the spatial distribution of the $\bs_k$ simple.
+In Example \ref{ex:gauss2}, we allow a general Type A distribution, but consider the simple model~\refeq{X-ex}. \begin{example} We focus on condition \refeq{inc-A} for the FPC's.
+For the general model \refeq{xi}, the left-hand side of \refeq{inc-A} is equal to